Dr Kirstie Soar

 Dawkins L, Kimber C, Doig M, Feyerabend C, Kosmider L, Kurek J (2017) Compensatory puffing behaviour with lower nicotine strength can increase toxicants exposure" Oral presentation at the Annual Meeting of the Society for Research on Nicotine and Tobacco (SRNT) 8th – 11th March 2017

 Dawkins LE, Kimber CF, Doig M, Feyerabend C, Corcoran O (2016).
 Self-Titration by Experienced E-cigarette Users: Blood Nicotine Delivery and Subjective Effects.
 Poster presenting at the UEL Annual Conference July 2016.
-For a copy of the poster click here.
+See a copy of the poster here.

 Kimber CF, Kośmider L., Corcoran O., Dawkins LE.
 (2015) Do e-cigarette users alter their puffing behaviours when given lower nicotine Concentrations?.
 Journal of Psychopharmacology.
 Abstract supplement 29(8) ISSN 0269-8811.
 Poster presented at the Summer Meeting of the British Association of Psychopharmacology.

 Project: "The Effects of Inhibitory Control Training on Cigarette-Seeking Behaviour".
 Emma's research is looking into inhibitory control in tobacco smokers.
 Specifically, whether training smokers on an inhibitory control task has an effect on smoking behaviours such as craving and withdrawal symptoms.
 If strengthening inhibitory control can reduce these adverse behaviours, it is hoped that this may lead to improved cessation techniques.